anaestheticsapp/the-logbook-app/logbook-file-format.md

 const induction = obj.event?.procedure?.category?.general_anaesthesia?.induction;
 ```

-# JSON Style Guidelines
-* Property names
+## Property names
 * Avoid the use of reserved JavaScript keywords (relevant here are "case", "private", "public").
 * The first character must be a letter or an underscore (_).
 * Subsequent letters can include any letter, number, or underscore.
 * Variable names are case sensitive.
 * Words should be joined and capitalised (ie ageUnits) rather than separated with an underscore (age_units).
 * Array types should have plural property names, other fields are singular.
 * Naming conflicts are avoided by incrementing the ```metadata.version``` value.

-* Property values
+## Property values
 * Must be Unicode booleans, numbers, strings, objects, arrays, or null.
 * Properties should be removed if a property value is empty or null.
   * Properties with empty arrays should not be dropped.
   * Does not apply to properties such as ```age``` or ```version```.

 # Minimal Data Set
 * Mandatory data fields